Hardware Wallets Compared and Reviewed

 Pros: Beautifully designed, in-wallet exchange via Shapeshift

 Coming in 3rd place we have Keepkey, a Bitcoin hardware wallet with a beautiful though somewhat large design.
-Keepkey has similar features to TREZOR one and the Ledger Nano S, however for several reasons I find it a bit less attractive than the previous two.
+Keepkey has similar features to the TREZOR one and the Ledger Nano S, however for several reasons I find it a bit less attractive than the previous two.

 For starters, the wallet is too big for carrying in your pocket conveniently.
-The size of the Keepkey wallet is almost twice of the TREZOR one or Ledger Nano S.
+The size of the Keepkey wallet is almost twice that of the TREZOR one or Ledger Nano S.

 Additional things that make me hesitate regarding buying the product are:

 - I have written to their support several times but haven’t gotten a response yet.

 - Some bad reviews on Amazon regarding the product and the company’s support.